USAJOBS/help-center/how-to/account/password/change.md

 tags: [password, change, support-password]
 ---

-You can change your password on the [change password](https://www.usajobs.gov/Applicant/Profile/EditPassword) page.

-## Step by Step

 1. Sign into your account by clicking the **Sign In** icon at the top right of any page.
 2. Click **Username & Password** at the bottom of the column on the left.